 What’s the Difference Between Spear Phishing and Whaling?

 Phishing is a broadly understood risk when it comes to internet security – it’s the process by which data thieves will attempt to infect your system with a virus by sending an authentic-looking communication that tricks the recipient into a clicking a malicious link.
-As phishing becomes a more established method of data theft and virus infection, however, data thieves are specialising – which leads to new terms.
+As phishing becomes a more established method of data theft and virus infection, however, data thieves are specializing – which leads to new terms.

 In order to effectively protect against phishing, you need to know the different types of phishing that you might encounter.
-Two increasingly popular methods are spear phishing and whaling.
+Two increasingly popular methods are spear-phishing and whaling.
 But what are they, and how do you protect yourself from them?

 So, what is spear phishing?
 Phishing is where a large number of potential victims are targeted by a single email or communication.
 Spear phishing is where a specific target is chosen, rather than simply sending it to as many recipients as possible and seeing who “bites”.
-With spear phishing the data thieves will only have one target – whether it’s an individual, a business, or an organisation.
+With spear phishing the data thieves will only have one target – whether it’s an individual, a business, or an organization.

 With that in mind, what is whaling?
-The first thing to know is that whaling and spear phishing aren’t actually different practices – they both involve targeting a phishing attack to an individual recipient.
+The first thing to know is that whaling and spear-phishing aren’t actually different practices – they both involve targeting a phishing attack to an individual recipient.
 What differentiates whaling is that the target is one that has been deemed to have “high value”.
 So, for example, this may be a wealthy individual or a high ranking individual within a business.
 The term is borrowed from the gambling industry, where a wealthy gambler who makes regular high-stakes bets is known as a “whale”.